Adjunct Moot Advisor

-Joseph Cheng is General Counsel with the Department of Justice Canada’s National Litigation Sector (Ontario Regional Office).
-In this capacity, he litigates on behalf of federal government departments and agencies in the areas of constitutional, administrative, human rights, and regulatory law.
+Joseph Cheng is General Counsel with the Department of Justice Canada, National Litigation Sector (Ontario Regional Office).
+In this capacity, he litigates on behalf of federal government departments and agencies in the areas of constitutional, administrative, human rights, and regulatory law before all levels of court.
 Mr. Cheng is called to the Bar in Ontario, and holds a Bachelor of Laws from the University of Toronto and a Bachelor of Arts & Science (Hon.) from McMaster University.
 Following law school, he clerked at the Ontario Superior Court of Justice in Toronto.
-From 2010 to 2011, Mr. Cheng completed an Interchange Assignment as Counsel and Manager of Legal Research with the Office of the Chief Justice, Ontario Superior Court of Justice.
+He has also served as Manager of Legal Research with the Office of the Chief Justice, Ontario Superior Court of Justice.

-Mr. Cheng is Co-Chair of Osgoode Professional Development’s Crown Liability Conference.
-Mr. Cheng is a past-Chair of the Ontario Bar Association’s Constitutional, Civil Liberties and Human Rights Law Section and a past co-Chair of the OBA’s Annual Charter Conference.
+Mr. Cheng is a past-Chair of the Ontario Bar Association’s Constitutional, Civil Liberties and Human Rights Law Section and a past co-Chair of the OBA’s Annual Charter Conference and Osgoode Professional Development’s Crown Liability Conference.

 Mr. Cheng has served as a Board Member of the Federation of Asian Canadian Lawyers, a member of the Law Society of Upper Canada's Equity Advisory Group, and a Council Member of the University of Toronto’s Law Alumni Association.